sm64pc/sm64ex/README.md

 Install WSL with a distro of your choice (Ubuntu 18.04 recommended) following [the official guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Then follow the instructions of the Linux section above.
 It's also possible to build using [MinGW](http://www.mingw.org/), but it tends to be considerably more difficult.

+### For the web

+The game can be compiled for web browsers that support webassembly using emscripten.
+To do so, install [emsdk](https://github.com/emscripten-core/emsdk) and run `make TARGET_WEB=1`.

 ### Current issues